-Tiger Woods crash was caused by driving at an unsafe speed, sheriff’s department says
+Tiger Woods was driving at unsafe speed when he was injured in crash, sheriff’s office says

 Woods has no recollection of the crash, Capt.
 James Power said, and was in “a state of shock” when responders reached the scene.

-Sherriff Alex Villanueva reiterated Woods showed no signs of impairment from either drugs or alcohol.
+Villanueva reiterated Woods showed no signs of impairment from either drugs or alcohol.
 Woods would have been subject to a toxicology report at the hospital where his injuries were treated, but the department did not seek a warrant for the report.
 Investigators did not have the “building blocks” for probable cause, Villanueva said.

-Woods was not issued a citation or charged with reckless driving.
-Despite recording data showing excessive speed, Villanueva said a ticket can be issued without witnesses.
-A reckless driving charge would require more than one infraction.

-“The decision not to issue a citation would be the same thing for anyone in this room,” Villanueva said to a roomful of reporters of cameramen.
-“The inference he is somehow special is false.”

 The horrifying one-car accident, which caused extensive damage to Woods’s leg and left his vehicle crumpled and turned over in a roadside ditch in a ritzy suburb, removed any chance Woods, 45, could return from back surgery to play in the Masters tournament, which starts Thursday.
-Woods has the crown jewel event won five times, most recently in 2019 to culminate an epic comeback from personal demons and physical trauma.
+Woods has won the crown jewel even five times, most recently in 2019 to culminate an epic comeback from personal demons and physical trauma.

 The crash happened the day after Woods hosted — but did not play in — the Genesis Open in Los Angeles.
 He was driving to a film shoot at Rolling Hills Country Club, about four miles away from the intersection of Hawthorne Boulevard and Blackhorse Road in Rancho Palos Verdes, Calif.
 His Genesis SUV hopped the median and rolled into an embankment.
 Investigators found no tire tracks or signs of braking until the car hit the median.